 Avocado and Egg Breakfast Pizza

-Heat a well-seasoned cast iron skillet (see note) over medium-high heat until very hot.
+Heat a well-seasoned cast iron skillet (see Recipe Note) over medium-high heat until very hot.
 Place one of the dough circles in the center of the skillet.
-Cook for 1-2 minutes, until the underside is browned and the top surface is bubbly.
+Cook for 1 to 2 minutes, until the underside is browned and the top surface is bubbly.
 Flip and cook other side until browned, pressing down with a spatula if the dough puffs up off the bottom of the pan.
 It may be charred in spots, which is fine.
-Remove to a plate and repeat with remaining dough circles.
+Transfer to a plate and repeat with remaining dough circles.